 In order to fully remove KMSPico from your computer system, we recommend that you follow the removal instructions underneath this article.
 If the first two manual removal steps do not seem to work and you still see KMSPico or programs, related to it, we suggest what most security experts advise – to download and run a scan of your comptuer with a reputable anti-malware program.
 Downloading this software will not only save you some time, but will remove all of KMSPico files and programs related to it and will protect your computer against such intrusive apps and malware in the future.

 - Guide 1: How to Remove SecureDossier PUP from Windows.

-- Guide 2: Get rid of SecureDossier PUP from Mac OS X.
+- Guide 2: Get rid of SecureDossier PUP on Mac OS X.

-- Guide 3: Remove SecureDossier PUP from Google Chrome.
+- Guide 3: Remove SecureDossier PUP in Google Chrome.

 - Guide 4: Erase SecureDossier PUP from Mozilla Firefox.

 - Guide 5: Uninstall SecureDossier PUP from Microsoft Edge.